puneetkg/puneetkg.github.io/_posts/2022-01-31-blog-Practicemakesimprove.md

 **'Practice makes Improvement'** is the new motto.<br />
 There is always something you can improve upon.

-What area did you improve last year?
+What area did you improve at last year?

 ~P